pranomostro/script/README.md

 Descriptions
 ------------

+* 4img: script that downloads a bunch of images currently on /b/, requires curl
 * 9 PROGRAM [ARGS]: script that launches a program from /usr/local/plan9/bin
 * bns NEW: adjusts the screen brightness
 * bomb: fork bomb